 For more information about this type of insurance, check out our “Long-Term Care Insurance FAQ.”

 That’s another of O’Leary’s suggestions.
 She says that “seniors owe it to themselves to appeal any denial of claim or service by the government or their private insurer.”

 The typical claim denial will be overturned after just a few attempts, she adds, “so it's important to keep appealing denials.
 Help from a loved one or professional advocate can help this process become less of a burden on the senior.”

 Are you looking for health insurance options?
-Compare health insurance plans from multiple companies to get the best rates.
+Compare health insurance plans from multiple companies to get your best rates.